Money Heist (franchise): Video games

 In November 2020, Netflix partnered with Tom Clancy's Rainbow Six Siege for an in-game Money Heist-themed event, where hostages on the Bank map, wore Money Heist outfits.
 Outfits for 2 in-game characters were purchasable and the music in the background during the heist, was Bella Ciao.

 In June 2022, Netflix announced that a video game based on Money Heist was in development, centered around a new heist by the Professor and his team to a casino in Monaco, as part of a favor to an old friend of the Professor's.
 The game is being developed by Colombian studio Killasoft and is expected to be published by Netflix for mobile phones as part of the company's mobile gaming service.
+The game, Money Heist: Ultimate Choice, was released on 4 January 2024.